FateMeetsLuck/dmildew/README.md

 The function or delegate signature that can be wrapped inside a ScriptValue (and thus ScriptFunction) is `ScriptValue function(Context, ScriptValue* thisObj, ScriptValue[] args, ref NativeFunctionError);` And such a function is wrapped by `ScriptValue(new ScriptFunction("name of function", &nativeFunction))`.
 This is analogous to how Lua bindings work.

+`bindingexample.zip` in the examples folder contains a simple program that binds a class and its public methods and properties.
+D classes that are bound can be extended by the script as long as the native function constructor checks that the `thisObj` parameter is an object and assigns the native object to it or otherwise creates a brand new ScriptObject with the native object assigned to it.

 ## Caveats

 Unlike JavaScript, arrays in Mildew are primitives and can be concatenated with the '+' operator.
 It is not possible to reassign the length property of an array.